Ssemaganda-George/Ssemaganda-George/README.md

 # Welcome to My profile

 ## About me
- Core Dev, Computer scientist and a Tech enthusiast!
+ Core Dev, Computer scientist and a Researcher!

 ### Likes
 * ML, AI and Data Science